 Get the Commercial Learner’s Permit (CLP)

-In order to get a commercial learner’s permit, you will be required to pass all the knowledge tests for the cdl class you are applying for.
+To get a commercial learner’s permit, you will be required to pass all the knowledge tests for the cdl class you are applying for.
 Also, before getting your CLP, you will be required to pay a fee.

 Choose a CDL Class